MERIC's Holiday Fabulous Fun Facts

 The Saturday and Sunday before Christmas.

 The percentage of malls with extended holiday hours.
-On average they begin November 23, the day after Thanksgiving.
+On average, hours begin the day after Thanksgiving.

 Christmas Tree Facts